iluwatar/30-seconds-of-java/README.md

 ---
-title: "Essential Code Snippets Library for Java Developers"
+title: 'Essential Code Snippets Library for Java Developers'
 shortTitle: Code Snippets Library
-description: "Access a wide range of Java code snippets for implementing design patterns effectively.
-Our library offers ready-to-use examples to help you improve your coding and design skills."
+description: 'Access a wide range of Java code snippets for implementing design patterns effectively.
+Our library offers ready-to-use examples to help you improve your coding and design skills.'
 language: en
 ---